 Closing thoughts on online scheduling

 When it comes to offering appointment-based services, the best approach is to make the experience as easy as possible for your customers.
 Offering online appointment scheduling is a smart way to accomplish this — and to save yourself valuable time.

 Microsoft Bookings is one of the best solutions for doing just that.

 It’s an efficient method of letting each customer choose their appointment date and time, sending automatic reminders, and keeping all of your bookings organized.
-Fortunately, it’s available via a Office 365 from GoDaddy Business Premium subscription.
+Fortunately, it’s available via a Microsoft 365 from GoDaddy Business Premium subscription.